scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[2:33]** And I said unto him, Why then does she appear old?
 She is therefore, said he, an old woman, because she was the first of all the creation, and the world was made for her.

-**[2:34]** After this I saw a vision at home in my own house, and the old woman, whom I had seen before, came to me and asked me whether I had yet delivered her book to the elders of the church?
+**[2:34]** After this I saw a vision at home in my own house, and the old woman, whom I had seen before, came to me and asked me whether I had yet delivered her book to the elders of the church.
 And I answered, that I had not yet.

 **[2:35]** She replied, Thou hast well done, for I have certain words more to tell thee.
 But when I shall have finished all the words, they shall be clearly understood by the elect.

 **[2:36]** And thou shalt write two books, and send one to Clement and one to Grapte.
 For Clement shall send it to the foreign cities, because it is permitted to him so to do: but Grapte shall admonish the widows and orphans.

 **[2:37]** But thou shalt read in this city with the elders of the church.

 **[3:1]** The vision which I saw, brethren, was this.